geb/geb/doc/manual/src/chapters/130-project.md

 #### Breaking Changes

-* Explicitly calling `at()` with a page object will throw an exception insteadof silently passing if the page object does not define an at checker.
+* Explicitly calling `at()` with a page object will throw an exception instead of silently passing if the page object does not define an at checker.

 ### 0.9.0